Deploy S3 Bucket using Crossplane

 - Trigger the action from the Self-service tab of your Port application.

-You will notice a new Pull Request / Merge Request was created, commiting the S3 Bucket manifest.
+You will notice a new Pull Request / Merge Request was created, committing the S3 Bucket manifest.

 In this example we did not create the Port entity for the S3 bucket.